rpolishchuk3/RIZC-CCI-A-16-bit-Assembly-Interpreter-in-C/README.md

 - **Data Processing & Backend Systems** - many large-scale systems rely on efficient data handling and transformation.
 The techniques used in this project mirror patterns found in backend services, data pipelines, and analytics engines.

-- **Reliability & Debugging Skills** - working close to the hardware forces precise control over memory and logic, which develops strong debugging and problem-solving skills—critical for production-level engineering.
+- **Reliability & Debugging Skills** - working close to the hardware forces precise control over memory and logic, which develops strong debugging and problem-solving skills critical for production-level engineering.

 - **Foundation for Advanced Fields** - concepts reinforced here are directly applicable to:
   - Machine learning infrastructure (efficient data handling)